isaiahah/RegexCrosswordGenerator/readme.md

 # Example

-Hint: The Love Songs of J. Alfred Prufrock
+Hint: The Love Song of J. Alfred Prufrock

 ```
 -------------------------------------------------------------------------------------------------------------------